Mister Magoo's Christmas Carol: Background

 The special was rerun on NBC throughout the Christmas season until 1969.
-Throughout the 1970s and 1980s, it aired on local stations in syndication during the Christmas season, and in the 1990s, it aired on the Disney Channel and USA Network.
+Throughout the 1970s and 1980s, it aired on local stations in syndication during the Christmas season, in the 1990s, it aired on the Disney Channel and USA Network, and in the 2000s, it aired on Cartoon Network with the entire song "Winter Was Warm" removed ("The Lord's Bright Blessing" replaced its reprised version for the end credits) and other sequences trimmed for time.
 Me-TV brought it back to broadcast television in 2011.
 NBC aired the special again in 2012, with scenes depicting Magoo in the framing device cut in order to make room for commercials.
 The CW subsequently acquired the broadcast rights to the special; the original special aired in its entirety in 2014, but the NBC version aired the following year.
 Distribution rights to the special are currently held by NBCUniversal Television Distribution following parent company Comcast's acquisition of its holder Classic Media, which was renamed DreamWorks Classics.

-When it premiered on Freeform on December 13, 2022, several sequences were edited out, including the song "We're Despicable(Plunderers' March) and Magoo & Cratchett's duet on "Ringle Ringle."
+When it premiered on Freeform on December 13, 2022, several sequences were edited out, including the song "We're Despicable (Plunderers' March) and Magoo & Cratchett's duet on "Ringle Ringle".

 Home media

 The special was first released on VHS, Betamax, and LaserDisc in 1982 by Paramount Home Video on behalf of UPA.
-It made its DVD debut in 2001 by Goodtimes Home Video and had multiple re-releases on the format.
+The VHS was re-released in 1988 and 1994.
+The special later made its DVD debut in 2001 by Goodtimes Home Video and had multiple re-releases on the format.
 On November 16, 2010, it was released on Blu-ray.
+Most media are labeled as "Mr. Magoo," though many online resources spell out his name as "Mister Magoo."